Steps to protect your practice from a cyber security incident

 - How are unusual behaviours tracked, reported and addressed?

-Check how your network and computer systems can be accessed and who will have access.
+Check how your network and computing systems can be accessed and who will have access.

 - How are user IDs created and managed?